-A decade later, multiple interacting causes of diseases returned as a major paradigm of disease causation.
-Building on the knowledge from the microbiological revolution, the concept of the agent-host-environment causal triad appeared in an early epidemiology text (Hogue, 2008; MacMahon, 1970).
-In this conceptual model, a number of component causes were required to come together (either sequentially or simultaneously) in order to produce disease; later, the complex of factors that would produce disease became known as a sufficient cause, and it was assumed that most diseases had a number of sufficient causes.
+By the 1970s, multiple interacting causes of diseases returned as a major paradigm of disease causation.
+Building on the knowledge from the microbiological revolution, the concept of the agent-host-environment causal triad appeared in an early epidemiology text (MacMahon & Pugh, 1970).
+In this conceptual model, a number of component causes were required to come together (either sequentially or simultaneously) in order to produce disease; later, the complex of factors that would produce disease was known as a sufficient cause and it was assumed that most diseases had a number of sufficient causes.
 In addition to multiple causes, the component cause model was not constrained to have all causal factors at the same level of organisation.
 A traditional veterinary example used to portray some of these concepts is yellow shanks in poultry (Martin et al, 1987).
-When poultry with the specific genetic defect (an individual-level factor) are fed corn (ration is usually a herd/flock level factor), they develop a discolouration of the skin and legs.
-If all poultry are fed corn, then the cause of the disease would be a genetic defect; however, if all the birds had the genetic defect, then the cause of the disease would be deemed to be the feed.
-In reality, both factors are required, and the disease can be prevented either by removing the genetic defect, or changing the feed, or both, depending on the specific context.
+When poultry with the specific genetic defect (an individual-level factor) are fed corn (ration is usually a herd/flock level factor) they develop a discolouration of the skin and legs.
+If all poultry are fed corn, then the cause of the disease would be a genetic defect; however, if all birds had the genetic defect, then the cause of the disease would be deemed to be the feed.
+In reality, both factors are required and the disease can be prevented by removing either the genetic defect, or changing the feed, or both, depending on the specific context.

-The 1970s appeared to be a period of peak interest in causation (Kaufman and Poole, 2000).
-Susser's text (1973) on causal thinking appeared in 1973 (unfortunately, it has never been reprinted) and, 3 years later, the concepts of necessary and sufficient causes were published by Rothman (1976), followed in 1977 by a set of criteria to help assess causation by Susser (1995).
-Large-scale monitoring of diseases also began in this period.
+The 1970s appeared to be a period of peak interest in causation (Kaufman & Poole, 2000).
+Susser's text on causal thinking appeared in 1973 (unfortunately, it has never been reprinted) and, 3 years later, the concepts of necessary and sufficient causes were published by Rothman (1976), followed by a set of criteria to help assess causation by Susser (1977).
+Large-scale monitoring of animal diseases also began in this period (Ingram et al, 1975).
+As an example, linking databases of veterinary schools across North America in the Veterinary Medical Data Program was initiated based on the concept of using animals as sentinels for the environment.
+Indeed, large-scale active surveillance was to become the cornerstone of efforts to prevent and control disease (Schwabe, 1993).